2009 National League Division Series: Game 3

 The Dodgers swept the Cardinals 3–0, and went on to go face the Phillies in a NLCS rematch.
 Vicente Padilla silenced the Cardinals' bats again by pitching dominantly, allowing no runs on four hits through seven innings.
 The 47,296 attendance was the largest crowd to see a game at Busch Stadium since it opened in 2006.
-In the top of the first, Matt Kemp singled with one out off of Joel Piñeiro and scored on Manny Ramirez's two-out double.
+In the top of the first, Matt Kemp singled with one out off Joel Piñeiro and scored on Manny Ramirez's two-out double.
 In the third, Andre Ethier's two-run home run made it 3–0 Dodgers.
 Next inning, Ronnie Belliard hit a leadoff single, moved to second on a groundout, and scored on Rafael Furcal's two-out single.
-In the seventh, Ethier tripled with two outs off of John Smoltz and scored on Ramirez's single.
-The Cardinals scored their only run of the game in the eighth when Julio Lugo walked off of George Sherrill, stole second and scored on Albert Pujols's single off of Jonathan Broxton.
+In the seventh, Ethier tripled with two outs off John Smoltz and scored on Ramirez's single.
+The Cardinals scored their only run of the game in the eighth when Julio Lugo walked off George Sherrill, stole second and scored on Albert Pujols's single off Jonathan Broxton.
 Broxton pitched a scoreless ninth to seal the series for the Dodgers.